 - 16. You should avoid having double insurance. - 17.
-It is suggested that you provide your brokers with a copy the IPA's Regulations, Guidance Notes and with any IPA approved minimum terms for PII policies, as may be published from time to time, and ask them to confirm that your PII policy meets the minimum requirements laid down by them .
+It is suggested that you provide your brokers with a copy the IPA's Regulations and these Guidance Notes, as may be published from time to time, and ask them to confirm that your PII policy meets the minimum requirements laid down by them.